sebastienrousseau/sebastienrousseau.github.io/_posts/2018-01-24-the-erc-20-token-standard.md

 ### Reduced development costs and improved security

-The standardization brought about by the ERC-20 protocol has had a direct economic impact as well.
+The standardisation brought about by the ERC-20 protocol has had a direct economic impact as well.
 By providing a tested and community-approved blueprint for token creation, it has significantly reduced the barriers to entry for developers.
 They can now create a new token with reduced developmental costs and a faster time-to-market, as they no longer have to reinvent the wheel.
-The standard also indirectly encourages the creation of DApps (Decentralized Applications) and services that can universally interact with any ERC-20 token, thereby fostering a more vibrant ecosystem.
+The standard also indirectly encourages the creation of DApps (Decentralised Applications) and services that can universally interact with any ERC-20 token, thereby fostering a more vibrant ecosystem.

 Another notable benefit is that of enhanced security.
 The ERC-20 standard has undergone rigorous scrutiny by the Ethereum community, making it a robust and secure model for token implementation.
-Adherence to this standard implies that the fundamental aspects of the token's smart contract adhere to community-accepted best practices.
-This minimizes the risk of security vulnerabilities that could otherwise result from an improperly designed token model.
-While it is not a guarantee against all types of vulnerabilities, it is a significant step toward ensuring the overall security of tokens and by extension, the projects that utilize them.
+Adherence to this standard implies that the fundamental aspects of the token’s smart contract adhere to community-accepted best practices.
+This minimises the risk of security vulnerabilities that could otherwise result from an improperly designed token model.
+While it is not a guarantee against all types of vulnerabilities, it is a significant step toward ensuring the overall security of tokens and by extension, the projects that utilise them.

 [❬ **Back To Articles**][00]